oppia/oppia-web-developer-docs/Team-Structure.md

 Membership of this group is decided by appointment, by a committee made up of the currently-serving core maintainers.

 Contributors should notify the Core Maintainers when they see major bugs or security vulnerabilities (general or npm).
-The Core Maintainers group can be contacted via the **@oppia/core-maintainers** alias.
+The Core Maintainers group can be contacted via the **@oppia/core-maintainers** alias or at oppia-core-maintainers@googlegroups.com.

 ### Release process team